Qiskit/documentation/docs/api/qiskit-ibm-provider/qiskit_ibm_provider.transpiler.passes.scheduling.md

 ![../\_images/qiskit\_ibm\_provider.transpiler.passes.scheduling\_1\_0.png](/images/api/qiskit-ibm-provider/qiskit_ibm_provider.transpiler.passes.scheduling_1_0.png)

 When compiling a circuit with Qiskit, it is more efficient and more robust to perform all the transformations in a single transpilation.
 This has been done above by extending Qiskit’s preset pass managers.
-For example, Qiskit’s `transpile()` function internally builds its pass set by using `generate_preset_pass_manager()`.
-This returns instances of [`StagedPassManager`](/api/qiskit/qiskit.transpiler.StagedPassManager "(in Qiskit v0.44)"), which can be extended.
+For example, Qiskit’s [`transpile()`](/api/qiskit/compiler.html#qiskit.compiler.transpile "(in Qiskit v0.44)") function internally builds its pass set by using [`generate_preset_pass_manager()`](/api/qiskit/transpiler_preset.html#qiskit.transpiler.preset_passmanagers.generate_preset_pass_manager "(in Qiskit v0.44)").
+This returns instances of [`StagedPassManager`](/api/qiskit/qiskit.transpiler.StagedPassManager.html#qiskit.transpiler.StagedPassManager "(in Qiskit v0.44)"), which can be extended.

 <span id="scheduling-old-format-c-if-conditioned-gates" />